- Patient Info

 I studied medicine at Monash University and graduated with honours in 1993.
 I then took up a scholarship at Yale Medical School in North America where I studied and worked for a period of time.

 After graduating I undertook advanced medical training prior to beginning my Fellowship as an Obstetrician and Gynaecologist at The Royal Women’s Hospital.
-As part of my Fellowship training I spent several years training interstate in a Maternal Foetal Medicine Sup-Speciality Programme, which gave me advanced knowledge in maternal and foetal disorders in pregnancy, twins, genetics, prematurity management, recurrent miscarriage and foetal loss, amongst other high-risk conditions in pregnancy.
+As part of my Fellowship training I spent several years training interstate in High Risk Obstetrics, which gave me advanced knowledge in maternal and foetal disorders in pregnancy, twins, genetics, prematurity management, recurrent miscarriage and foetal loss, amongst other high-risk conditions in pregnancy.

 I was also able to undertake advanced laparoscopic surgical training with a particular sub interest in pelvic floor repair surgery.
 As such I practice general obstetrics and gynaecology with an interest in high-risk obstetrics, pelvic floor repair and incontinence and laparoscopic surgery, particularly in the area of endometriosis treatment and ovarian cyst removal.